kawaiiDango/pano-scrobbler/faq.md

 ### What is the maximum number of edits that can be saved?

 There is no limit for regular edits and blocks.
-However, there can be at most 50 active or enabled regex rules for performance reasons, because it has to try out every regex rule for every scrobble.
+However, there is a limit for active or enabled regex rules for performance reasons, because it has to try out every regex rule for every scrobble.

 ### How do I stream music on this app?